sgl-project/sglang/docs/backend/quantization.md

 ## Online Quantization

+> Note: Although we support online quantization, we recommend users to use quantized models.

 To enable online quantization, you can simply specify `--quantization` in the command line.
 For example, if you want to enable `FP8` quantization for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can launch the server with the following command:

 ```bash